OriolFilter/Istio_Examples/README.md

 I have tried to reference as much as possible as long it's relevant/useful for the reader.

-Refer to the specific `README.md` in each example for more information, some documentation is still in progress.
+Refer to the specific `README.md` in each example for more information.

-Currently, the resources are under a relocation and the folders might contain things that don't _really match the topic_.

 # Tree of folders